pettyprojects/pettyprojects.github.io/privacy.md

 We understand the importance of your privacy.
 Therefore, we have established a Privacy Policy to explain how the Company treats your information and protects your privacy when you use this software or application.

-The SuperB Scanner app requests some sensitive permission to make the functions of application work properly.
+The QRPro app requests some sensitive permission to make the functions of application work properly.
 READ_EXTERNAL_STORAGE, WRITE_EXTERNAL_STORAGE, CAMERA, ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION, READ_CALENDAR, WRITE_CALENDAR, CALL_PHONE, READ_CONTACTS, CHANGE_WIFI_STATE, ACCESS_WIFI_STATE and other permissions needed for scanning/creating barcodes and QR codes.

 We respect the privacy of everyone and do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.